Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

 \begin{theorem} The Hawkes cluster (Definition~\ref{hcDef}) and the parking function cluster (Definition~\ref{pfcDef}) are distributionally equivalent. \end{theorem}

-In many ways, Definition~\ref{pfcDef} serves as an addendum to the \citetm{hawkes1974cluster} cluster definition, where the conditioning approach leverages the branching process interpretation of its hallmark non-stationary Poisson response streams.
+In many ways, Definition~\ref{pfcDef} serves as an addendum to the \citet{hawkes1974cluster} cluster definition \editTwo{invoked in Remark~\ref{hoRemark}}, where the conditioning approach leverages the branching process interpretation of its hallmark non-stationary Poisson response streams.
 The proof of Theorem~\ref{equivThm} essentially follows from this exact idea, empowered by Poisson thinning.
 Using the independence of those inhomogeneous streams and the total number of offspring for each point through the parking function, obtaining the final times (before being placed in true chronological order) reduces to finding the offsets through inverse transform sampling with the non-stationary rates.

-As can be seen in the proof, steps (ii) and (iii) essentially exist in parallel, and the order of the two could be switched without changing the result.
-In fact, step (iii) isn't even fully needed.
-One could compress it into step (iv) and draw according to the density $(\gamma_1(\cdot) + \gamma_2(\cdot))/\rho$, but keeping the sides distinct will be valuable in the analysis of asymmetry to follow.
+\begin{remark}[\editTwo{Hawkes Cluster Models Yield Service Trees, Forward and Backward}] \editTwo{Whether viewed from the backward-looking Definition~\ref{pfcDef} or the forward-looking Definition~\ref{hcDef} (or Remark~\ref{hoRemark}), a key underlying idea to this micro-level model of service is that each customer-agent interaction contains a tree of contributions.
+Definition~\ref{hcDef} generates these ``service trees'' organically from roots to leaves, whereas Definition~\ref{pfcDef} samples them in full.
+Because Definition~\ref{hcDef} offers interpretation whereas Definition~\ref{pfcDef} enables analysis, the benefit of Theorem~\ref{equivThm} is precisely that these oppositely angled perspectives are equivalent.} \end{remark}